Carl Wagner

-Carl Wilhelm Wagner (25 May 1901 - 10 December 1977) was a German physical chemist.
+Carl Wilhelm Wagner (25 May 1901 in Leipzig, Germany - 10 December 1977 in Göttingen, Germany) was a German physical chemist.
 He is best known for his pioneering work on solid-state chemistry, where his work on oxidation rate theory, counter diffusion of ions and defect chemistry led to a better understanding of how reactions take place at the atomic level.
 His life and achievements were honoured in a Solid State Ionics symposium commemorating his 100th birthday in 2001, where he was described as the father of solid-state chemistry.

 Early life

 Wagner was born in Leipzig, Germany; the son of Dr Julius Wagner who was the Head of Chemistry at the local institute and secretary of the German Bunsen Society of Physical Chemistry.
-Wagner graduated from the University of Munich and gained his PhD at the University of Leipzig in 1924 supervised by Max Le Blanc with a dissertation on the reaction rate in solutions, "Beiträge zur Kenntnis der Reaktionsgeschwindigkeit in Lösungen".
+Wagner graduated from the Ludwig-Maximilians-Universität München and gained his PhD at Leipzig University in 1924 supervised by Max Le Blanc with a dissertation on the reaction rate in solutions, "Beiträge zur Kenntnis der Reaktionsgeschwindigkeit in Lösungen".

 Career

 Wagner was interested in the measurement of thermodynamic activities of the components in solid and liquid alloys.
 He also researched problems of solid-state chemistry, especially the role of defects of ionic crystals on thermodynamic properties, electrical conductivity and diffusion.

-He became a research fellow at the Bodernstein Institute at the University of Berlin.
+He became a research fellow at the Bodernstein Institute at the Friedrich Wilhelm University of Berlin.
 It was in Berlin that he first became acquainted with Walter H. Schottky who asked him to co-author a book on thermodynamic problems.
 Together with Hermann Ulich they published Thermodynamik in 1929, which is still considered a standard reference in the field.

-In 1930 he was Privatdozent at the University of Jena and published a notable paper with Schottky, "Theorie der geordneten Mischphasen" (Theory of arranged mixed phases).
+In 1930, he was Privatdozent at the University of Jena and published a notable paper with Schottky, "Theorie der geordneten Mischphasen" (Theory of arranged mixed phases).

-In 1931 he published a paper "Zur Theorie der Gleichrichterwirkung" ("Theory of Rectifier Action") [C. Wagner, Zur Theorie der Gleichrichterwirkung, Phys.
+In 1931, he published a paper "Zur Theorie der Gleichrichterwirkung" ("Theory of Rectifier Action") [C. Wagner, Zur Theorie der Gleichrichterwirkung, Phys.
 Zeitschrift, Vol. 32 (1931), pp 641-645] describing in the context of copper oxide semiconductors the basic equations of thermally activated charge carriers and their diffusion in rectifier junctions which were later described by others such as Davydov [B. Davydov, The rectifying action of semi-conductors, The Technical Physics of the USSR, Vol. 5, No. 2 (1938), pp. 87-95] and Shockley [Shockley, William (1949).
 "The Theory of p-n Junctions in Semiconductors and p-n Junction Transistors".
 Bell System Technical Journal.
 28 (3): 435–489. doi:10.1002/j.1538-7305.1949.tb03645].

 His subsequent published papers led to the new concept of chemical disorder now known as defect chemistry.
 Wagner spent one year as Visiting Professor of Physical Chemistry, at the University of Hamburg in 1933, before moving to the Technische Universität Darmstadt where he was Professor of Physical Chemistry until 1945.
 He proposed an important law of oxidation kinetics in 1933.